ethanhamilthon/leverans/README.md

 Unlike other open-source solutions (Coolify, Kamal, Dokploy, etc.):

+- No vendor lock.
+Can be used with Docker manually.
 - Deploy anything, any way you want.
 - No need for SSH, RCE, DockerHub, or Git.
 - CLI-based, with all configurations in a single file.